MerjaKreivi/Hate-Speech-Classification-Experiments/README.md

 # Hate Speech and Sentiment Classification Experiments

-The experiments expand sentiment classification and HS detection methods to urban and dialectal language types of unstructured and semi-structured text data.
+The experiments evaluate and expand sentiment analysis (SA) and hate speech detection (HSD) methods to urban, granulated and dialectal language types of unstructured and semi-structured text data.

-The experiments applied comparative (HS related) sentiment and dimension specific text classification algorithms on Finnish social media samples.
+The experiments applied comparative sentiment and hate speech (HS) classification algorithms on Finnish social media samples.

-Four basic and simple ML models were designed for classification of sentiment and polarization predictions, and classification of HS and HS strength dimension predictions (Figure below).
+Four basic and simple ML models were designed for classification of trinary sentiment, multilabel polarization, classification of binary HS predictions and multilabel HS strength dimension predictions (Figure below).

 ![Alt text](images/classification_models.png)